hillscott/pfsense-hwbuilds/EnterpriseBuild.md

 **Dynamic DNS**
 * Services -> Dynamic DNS
 * Tons of services supported, and you can use this to have a DNS name to get into OpenVPN with (or something else)

+**pfBlockerNG IP / DNS Blocking**
+* While using Quad9 DNS will help you immensely, it may also make sense to handle some blacklisting of domains or IPs yourself.
+By doing so, you'll also be able to block most Ads at the NETWORK level.
+So even your phone / your fire stick, your whatever can't connect to doubleclick / other trackers.
+It also helps cut down on some of the noise, by blocking known bad actors outright at the IP level.
+* The sections to look at to configure this are in:
+Firewall -> pfBlockerNG -> IPv4 blocks
+Firewall -> pfBlockerNG -> DNSBL
+Firewall -> pfBlockerNG -> DNSBL Feeds
+Firewall -> pfBlockerNG -> DNSBL EasyList
+* There is a good example set of feeds [here](https://supratim-sanyal.blogspot.com/2017/04/pfsense-pfblockerng-ultimate-list-of-ip.html)

 **Suricata / Intrusion Prevention**
 * Services -> Suricata